Wikov

 Wichterle & Kovářik was a Czechoslovak machinery manufacturer based in Prostějov.
 They produced cars and trucks from 1925 to 1937.

 Development

 František Wichterle founded a small factory in Prostějov, 1878 where he built agricultural vehicles.
 Dr František Kovařík owned a similar company in the same town who produced similar machinery.
 On 22 December 1918, the two companies merged into a joint-stock company Wichterle & Kovářik Ltd. After experimenting with different prototypes, including buying a chassis from Italian engineering company Ansaldo, mass production did not begin until 1925 (or 1927 according to some sources) with the model 7/28.
 Production of the cars were discontinued in 1937 and continued producing small trucks until 1940 after the German occupation of Czechoslovakia during World War 2.

+After the Second World War, Wichterle & Kovářík was nationalised.
+In the 2000s, Czech businessman Martin Wichterle, a descendant of the founding family, revived the Wikov name for the modern engineering company Wikov Group.

 Models

 Prototypes

 The first vehicle that was built under license of Ansaldo, only five prototypes were made from 1922.
 They had a four-cylinder four-stroke engine with a 1000 cc displacement but later increased to 1250 cc and then 1350 cc.
 They later experiment making a more powerful and better-equipped car with displacement of up to 1500 cc.
 From 1924 and spring of 1925, around 5 4/16 hp (1250 cc) prototypes were developed and produced.
 By the end of 1925, 15 5/20 hp (1350 cc) prototypes were produced.